 We’ve put together a short guide to help you avoid rogue landlords and enjoy a happy home.

-A recent NUS study revealed students in rented accommodation aren’t experiencing the standards they’re entitled to and are paying top dollar of their student loan budget for the pleasure.
+A NUS study revealed students in rented accommodation aren’t experiencing the standards they’re entitled to and are paying top dollar of their student loan budget for the pleasure.
 With 61% complaining of damp, one-quarter living with infestations, and far too many homes lacking carbon monoxide and smoke detectors, we’ve put together a short guide to help you avoid rogue landlords and enjoy a happy home.

 Before you sign anything